tylermorganwall/libdeflate/cran-comments.md

-## CHECK PASSED
+## CHECK Results

-This has been checked on macOS --as-cran, all 30 rhub runners, win-builder, and mac-builder with no notes, warnings, or errors.
+This has been successfully checked on macOS --as-cran, all 30 rhub runners, win-builder (old/release/dev), and mac-builder (release/dev).

 # Response to BDR comments: